Chilli Con Carne warms you through on a cold winter’s evening. It has a wonderful marriage of flavours with cumin, chilli and garlic.

 What Goes Well With This?

-- Freeze it.
+Yes.
+Cool it and transfer to an airtight container(s) in portion sizes you are likely to want it in.
 Defrost the frozen Chilli Con Carne in the fridge and heat in a pan until piping hot, or heat from frozen in a pan, until piping hot.

 - 1 tbsp Olive Oil